The Stars Who Aligned ADHD with Success

 The first woman to ski across Greenland and reach the North Pole by dogsled, polar explorer Ann Bancroft, has long struggled with dyslexia.
 Before exploring the outermost areas of the planet, she worked as a special education teacher, giving back to the community that helped her along the way.

 Former Pittsburgh Steelers quarterback and football analyst Terry Bradshaw revealed in his book Keep It Simple that he has struggled with ADHD for years.
-He’s also battled clinical depression along the way, according to HealthCentral.com, but none of his diagnoses stopped him from being inducted into the National Football League’s Hall of Fame.
+He’s also battled a clinical mood disorder along the way, according to HealthCentral.com, but none of his diagnoses stopped him from being inducted into the National Football League’s Hall of Fame.

 Leaders, Movers, and Shakers with ADHD